evanmoser/database-replicator/README.md

 2. PyODBC for MySQL has limitations due to the connector.
 This is a known restriction, documented in the SQLAlchemy documentation.
 3. The application does not perform a full comparison of all data during incremental replications.
 Should a data point change without updating the `incremental_field` datetime, it is possible the replication will not capture those changes.
 4. The application performs only one-way replications, not syncing.
 Should the destination table be updated, those changes will not be replicated to the source, and could result in inconsistent data between each database table.
+5. Updating is done by deleting from the destination table and appending a Pandas dataframe in its place.
+Deleting is not supported by Pandas (to the best of my knowledge).
+As such, raw SQL is used.
+Be wary of SQL injection.
+Since this should be used by administrators without user input, the risk of injection is mitigated, but other applications would want this revised.